Must-Have Indoor Seed Starting Supplies

 Grow Lights

-Consistent and plentiful light makes all the difference when growing seedlings.
-They can require 12-16 hours of bright light each day.
+Consistent, ample light makes all the difference when growing seedlings.
+Some varieties can require 12 to 16 hours of bright light each day.
 Natural light isn’t always available, so invest in grow lights.
 These LED or fluorescent lights are made specifically to give plants the exact type of light they need.
-Choose grow lights with full-spectrum bulbs and keep them about 2 to 3 inches above your plants.
+Choose grow lights with full-spectrum bulbs and position them about 2 to 3 inches above your plants.
 Consider using grow lights that you can raise or lower as your seedlings grow.

 Tip: When using natural light, make sure to rotate your seedlings at least twice a week so they grow straight.